-There are a number of educational – and social – opportunities you could experience while in college.
-There is only one option that offers students the opportunity to see the world and get college credit for doing so, and that’s a study abroad program.
-We’ve come up with the most important information you’ll need to know when deciding whether a study abroad program is right for you, from reasons why study abroad is rewarding, preparing for the trip overseas, choosing the right program, and finding funding for study abroad.
-We’ve also included resources for international students looking for ways to finance study or research outside of their home country, and other options for international, educational experiences for students who really want a change from the norm and want to a good portion of their college career abroad.
+There are a number of educational and social opportunities to experience in college.
+The only option that offers the opportunity to see the world for credit is study abroad.
+For more information, check out our links to why study abroad is rewarding, preparing for the trip overseas, choosing the right program, and funding study abroad.
+We’ve also included resources for international students looking to study overseas for most of their college career.

 Study abroad is an unforgettable experience.
 Take a look at the Top 10 Reasons to Study Abroad if you are interested in taking advantage of the once in a lifetime opportunity.

 Do not be overwhelmed by the number of study abroad programs available.
 Instead, be excited.
 When narrowing down your options, think about the type of environment you would like to explore.
 Also think about why you want to study abroad.
 After understanding what you want to achieve academically and personally, go online or to a campus study abroad coordinator to learn more about specific programs.

 There is a lot of preparation required before leaving to study abroad.
 You will need to get/update your passport, apply for a student visa, get vaccinated (if required), transfer currency, and look into insurance.
 Double check for all paperwork required months before you leave.
 Take a look at your housing to find your bearings before arriving.
 Also, familiarize yourself with the language and culture of that country.
 Your study abroad advisors are a great resource to answer any questions you have about preparation.